camunda/camunda-docs/versioned_docs/version-8.0/reference/status.md

 ## Support

 Support can be requested by subscription or enterprise customers via [JIRA](https://jira.camunda.com/projects/SUPPORT/).
-Otherwise, use the [Camunda Platform 8 community forum](https://forum.camunda.io/).
+Otherwise, [contact us](/contact).
 For more information about Enterprise support and additional support resources, see [Enterprise Support](https://camunda.com/support/).